-Peruvians set to protest against possible pardon for jailed Fujimori
+Peruvians protest against possible pardon for jailed Fujimori

 But the proposed evaluation, which was not requested by Fujimori, is widely seen as a political gesture.

-While pardoning Fujimori might help Kuczynski ease tensions with Congress, it would anger the leftist groups that helped elect him and could define his presidency.
+While pardoning Fujimori might help Kuczynski ease tensions with Congress, it would anger the leftist groups that helped elect him.

 Kuczynski, who took office nearly a year ago to cap a distinguished career in finance and public administration, has vowed to transform Peru into a modern country and is leading regional efforts to pressure Venezuela to enact democratic reforms.